 During the year the City had transactions with related parties.
-Payments that totaled \$11,085 were made to two businesses owned by a Commission member for building supplies and construction work.
-Other payments in the amount of \$1,080 were made to a business owned by another Commission member for pest control services.
+Payments that totaled \$18,864 were made to two businesses owned by a Commission member for building supplies and construction work.
+Payments in the amount of \$1,080 were made to a business owned by another Commission member for pest control services.
+Other payments of \$669 were made to an outdoor and pawn shop owned by a third commission member.
 In accordance with City policy, these contracts were awarded based upon competitive bids, with the related parties abstaining from voting on the awards.